YuAo/WUTextSuggestion/README.md

 `WUTextSuggestion` aims to be a full featured text suggestion toolkit for iOS.

-It can easily be integrate it in your project with only couple lines of code.
+It can easily be integrated in your project with only couple lines of code.

 It allows you to load text suggestions asynchronously from a remote server.